keybase/keybase-bot/README.md

 2. Install dependencies with `yarn`.
 3. Build the bot in watch mode with `yarn dev`.
 4. Build the bot for production with `yarn build`.
+5. Build the docs for the bot with `yarn docs`.

 That's it.
 We accept changes via Pull Requests; please make sure that any changes you make build successfully and pass Flow, Prettier, and ESLint checks.
-If you're adding a new feature, please add tests, demos, documentation, and whatever else to go with it.
+If you're adding a new feature, please add/update tests, demos, documentation, and whatever else makes sense to go with it.

+### Release

 ## License